mbabynames search ✿

 Paula Nicole

-"noble and strong" (Paula) meets "victory of the people" (Nicole).
+"small" (Paula) meets "victory of the people" (Nicole).
 The combination reads as complete.
 Neither name overshadows the other.
 Equal length at 2 syllables each.
 The rhythm is steady and even.

 Paula Michelle